-Many of these policy incentives have been used by most of the industrialized countries, although developing countries are also increasingly using them or experimenting with their use.
+used by most of the industrialized countries, although developing countries are also increasingly using them or experimenting with their use.
 Keeping this in mind, the analysis seeks to contextualize the discussion to developing countries as much as possible.
-As the previous chapters of this TIR have stressed, developing countries will face different problems in RETs promotion, production and innovation, depending on their respective starting points.
-Nevertheless, for all developing countries, RETs present real opportunities for reducing energy poverty, and the right policies could influence the extent of benefits that could be derived from RETs use, adaptation and dissemination.
+As the previous chapters of this TIR have stressed, developing countries will face different problems in RETs promodissemination.

+B. ENACTING

-B. ENACTING POLICIES WITH RET COMPONENTS AND TARGETS
+POLICIES WITH RET

+COMPONENTS AND

+TARGETS